 Peter: On the specific merits of these questions, the way I believe Silicon Valley should defend itself.
 I think you know, there's a lot, some of these criticisms are justified and Silicon Valley needs to do a better job in many ways.
 I believe that the core defense Silicon Valley should get against the accusations of being too vague and too centralized in all of these problematic ways is that the alternative to Silicon Valley, the practical alternative at this point, is perhaps not the anarchistic crypto de-centralization.
-The most likely alternative is even more centralization in the form of Chinese Communist tech companies, where it's just one giant board like a thing that's controlled by the Chinese Communist Party.
-If there's a problem with big tech, if it's too homogenized, too centralized, and so on, we have to be careful that we don't set up an alternative where it's even bigger and even more centralized and a communist.
+The most likely alternative is even more centralization in the form of Chinese tech companies.
+If there's a problem with big tech, if it's too homogenized, too centralized, and so on, we have to be careful that we don't set up an alternative where it's even bigger and even more centralized.

 George: We've got some questions here.
 Thank you.
 I very much respect and appreciate your views on education.
 Ninety-five thesis founders, fund and beyond.
 I guess that's 1517 that we do together, and I described in Life after Google.
 How do you envisage the ideal improved education system to produce young people who will bring progress rather than more cards for the existing machine?
 There's a question for you.